Spin-degenerate bulk bands and topological surface states associated with Dirac nodal lines in RuO2: Topological surface states

 While the present study focuses on the surface of bulk crystal, it would be natural to extend our arguments to the interface between RuO$_2$ (including RuO$_2$ thin film) and other materials.
-The present study suggests that the outstanding transport properties of RuO$_2$ thin film such as the spin-charge conversion (spin splitting torque) and other physical properties that involve charge/spin transport across the interface should be discussed with taking into account the existence of prominent topological interface states besides the bulk DNL that strongly contributes to the spin Berry curvature \cite{WangPRL2024, BinghaiPRB2017}.
-In other words, we caution that a theoretical model that simply deals with the altermagnetic splitting of bulk bands without incorporating the topological surface/interface states and bulk DNL is insufficient to fully account for some of the experimental results of RuO$_2$.
+The present study suggests that the outstanding transport properties of RuO$_2$ thin film such as the spin-charge conversion (spin splitting torque), tunneling magnetoresistance, and other physical properties\cite{FengNatEle, KarubePRL, Bai2022, Bai2023, Tschirner, MWangNatCom, GuoAdvSci, WangPRL2024,Bose2022,Gonzalez,JeongSHG,LiuAOM,ZhangTHz, NohPRL}.
+Such properties involve charge/spin transport across the interface should be discussed with taking into account the existence of prominent topological interface states besides the bulk DNL that strongly contributes to the spin Berry curvature \cite{WangPRL2024, BinghaiPRB2017}.
+Our results also show strong crystal-orientation-dependent variation in the band velocity (flat/dispersive) of topological SSs, which would cause significant anisotropy in film properties (for details, see Appendix G).
+In this regard, an effective model for the surface states and a more elaborate microscopic theoretical framework should be constructed in future studies.
+It is also worthwhile to comment on the possibility that the catalytic reaction particularly known for the (110) surface \cite{OverScience2000} may be promoted by the existence of topological SS \cite{BinghaiPRB2017}, because high surface conductivity and robustness of the topological SS would be useful for the catalytic reaction \cite{LiSciAdv2019, LiAngChm2019}, working as a “topological catalyst”.
+In RuO$_2$, the proximity of the topological SS to $E_\textrm{F}$ [$\sim$ 20 meV ($\sim$ 200 K) of $E_\textrm{F}$; see Fig. 3(f)] for the (110) and (100) surfaces would promote catalytic reaction at room temperature.
+Hence, we caution that a theoretical model that simply deals with the altermagnetic splitting of bulk bands without incorporating the topological surface/interface states and bulk DNL is insufficient to fully account for some of the experimental results of RuO$_2$.